Oroantral fistula

-Oroantral fistula (OAF) is an epithelialised oroantral communication (OAC).
-OAC refers to an abnormal connection between the oral cavity and antrum (or maxillary sinus).
-The creation of an OAC is most commonly due to the extraction of a maxillary (upper) tooth (typically a maxillary first molar) closely related to the antral floor (floor of the maxillary sinus).
-A small OAC (up to 5mm wide) may heal spontaneously but a larger OAC would require surgical closure to prevent the development of persistent OAF and chronic sinusitis.
+An oroantral fistula (OAF) is an epithelialized oroantral communication (OAC), which refers to an abnormal connection between the oral cavity and the antrum.
+The creation of an OAC is most commonly due to the extraction of a maxillary tooth (typically a maxillary first molar) which is closely related to the antral floor.
+A small OAC up to 5 millimeters may heal spontaneously, but a larger OAC would require surgical closure to prevent the development of a persistent OAF and chronic sinusitis.

 Classification

 Signs and symptoms

 When looking in the mouth, a communication in the upper jaw (i.e. a hole) can be seen connecting the mouth to the maxillary sinus.
-Sometimes this can be the only sign, as pain (+/- other symptoms) is not always present.
+Sometimes this can be the only sign, as pain is not always present.